routgk/Birthday/README.md

 # Birthday
-A gusture of my effort
+A gusture of my effort.
 Author - Rout George Kerry